 For instance, your project management solution should contain chat software that can be utilised by everyone in the company to improve collaboration.
 Teams want a location that not only allows them to organise project activities, but also allows them to communicate quickly, share project schedules, and know who is working on what at any given time.

-The dashboard provides a rapid snapshot of each project’s status, while RisePath PlanCentral is ideal for keeping departments up to date on what’s going on.
+The dashboard provides a rapid snapshot of each project’s status, while a team collaboration software like RisePath PlanCentral is ideal for keeping departments up to date on what’s going on.

 Step 3: Determine who will lead the project.

 When multiple departments collaborate, it’s common for various leaders to vie for the top place.
 It’s critical that each leader and their teams understand what decisions they can make independently and to who they must report.

 Create leadership rules from the start to help teams understand who to contact for information and how to engage with those in control.
 This eliminates any ambiguity that may arise when two leaders hold opposing viewpoints.

 It also allows teams to make decisions as a group as opposed to having one individual oversee the entire operation.
 Maintaining a positive workflow requires identifying these project leads.